 After all, the second largest French-speaking city in the world isn't even in France.
 It's Montreal, just a short drive from the U.S. border.
 New Orleans was settled by the French, and its influence is prominent even today.
 You might even be surprised by some French destinations right in your backyard.

 There are glimpses of France in some of the most unexpected of spots: Ohio, Florida, California, even Nevada.
-In the following pages, find out which faux French destination is closest to your home.

 Who says you can't take a road trip to France?
 You can with this tour of French America.Continue to 2 of 5 below.